 The Medication Administration Training (MAT) Independent Study course is comprised of two parts.
-Part One is a self-paced review of the MAT course content, using handouts, video segments and independent exercises.
+Part One is a self-paced in-depth study of the MAT course content, using handouts, videos and independent exercises.
 Part Two consists of hands-on practice time and testing with an approved MAT Trainer.